smaxwellstewart/smaxwellstewart.com/plugins/web/articles/Re-Names-and-Diversity.md

 But I also spoke with a feminist in Budapest who put it another way:

->If you are a woman in tech, in a room full of men that can barely fathom that you are a woman to start with, do you really want to start talking about nipples?
+>Imagine you are a woman in tech, in a room full of men that are struggling to fathom that you are a woman to start with.
+Do you really want to start talking about nipples?

 I can see what she means.
-A male developer on skype once opined mid-meeting:
+A male developer on skype once opined to me in the middle of a dev chat:

 >Good software is like a good bitch.
 It always does what it is supposed to.

-With those kind of moronic flipancies being far too common, then perhaps silly Python boy-humor might not save the day.
+This kind of humour creates a pointless 'us' vs 'them' attitude many men and women find repulsive.
+But with these kind of moronic flipancies being far too common in tech, then perhaps silly Python humor might not save the day.

 Maybe we got some way to go before we can make fun of this by wearing a dress?